 Upon winning the case, the court will order the employer to pay a predetermined amount to the individuals listed in the class action.
 As the head plaintiff(s), you may be entitled to a sort of bonus or extra compensation from the attorney – imagine it’s like a referral bonus for the lucrative case.

-For more information about employee rights at work, contact the award-winning employment law firm Feldman Browne Olivares today.
+For more information about employee rights at work, contact the award-winning employment law firm in Los Angeles: Feldman Browne, APC today.